What will the Skylake era bring us in the family of the "Core The most economical and efficient? The answers are inside

 All models will feature 10 PCI-Express 3.0 channels for communication with all system components (storage, network, and other connectivity) to support a pair of 3.0 SATA connections (for 2.5-based or mechanical flash-based drives) up to six 2.0 and USB 3.0 And also connecting the eMMC 5.0 standard for solutions storage Cost-effective and even more compact.
 It is likely that we will also see a channel or two dedicated to connecting to my drives storage In the current M.2 standard, but this is not officially listed at this time.

-Unfortunately, it appears that support forDDR4 You won't see here - only DDR3L at up to 1,600MT / s or LPDDR3 up to 1,866MT / s for now.
+Unfortunately, it appears that support forDDR4 You will not see here - only DDR3L at a rate of up to 1,600MT / s or LPDDR3 at a rate of up to 1,866MT / s so far.

 Sounds great or unnecessary just like it used to today?
 We would appreciate your feedback.